geercaceres/wazuh-sample-logs/README.md

 # 🧩 Wazuh Log Feeder Simulation Guide

 This guide explains how to set up the **Wazuh Log Feeder** script, which simulates real integrations
-(AWS, GCP, Office 365, Azure, etc.) by continuously feeding JSON logs into the Wazuh agent.
+(AWS, GCP, Office 365, Azure, etc.) by continuously feeding both standard and JSON logs into the Wazuh agent.
-**If new logs entries will be added, make sure this are set in single line JSON format
+**If new logs entries will be added, make sure these are set in the corresponding file, depending on the format, file-collected.log or json-file-collected.log

 ---